List of albums which have spent the most weeks on the UK Albums Chart: 200 to 399 weeks

-The late Whitney Houston has the longest charting greatest hits album by a female artist on the UK charts with The Ultimate Collection (388 weeks).
+Whitney Houston has the longest charting greatest hits album by a female artist on the UK charts with The Ultimate Collection (388 weeks).

 Madonna features twice on this list with The Immaculate Collection (363 weeks) and Like a Virgin (154 weeks), respectively.

-The late Michael Jackson has five albums that have charted for over 150 weeks: Number Ones (587 weeks), Thriller (289 weeks), The Essential Michael Jackson (232 weeks), Off the Wall (225 weeks) and Bad (188 weeks).
+Michael Jackson has five albums that have charted for over 150 weeks: Number Ones (599 weeks), Thriller (314 weeks), The Essential Michael Jackson (277 weeks), Off the Wall (236 weeks) and Bad (209 weeks).